 Search engine optimization of your site should extend to your images.
-Very often visitors use Google Image Search to search for specific images.
-So try to rename your images with SEO-friendly names or with keywords that are specific and relevant to your site.
+Very often, visitors use Google Image Search to search for specific images.
+So try to rename your images with SEO-friendly names or keywords that are specific and relevant to your site.

 For instance, if someone is looking for “how to take wedding photos,” it’s more likely they will find a photo with a filename like tips-how-to-take-wedding-photos.jpg instead of one named DCS678954.jpg.

 Make sure each image you use carry a descriptive caption, a keyword-rich file name and relevant text in the “title” and “alt” attributes.
-The “title” should obviously include your headline while the “alt” attribute specifies alternate text for an image, in the event that your image cannot be displayed to the user (because of a slow connection, an error in the “src” attribute or if the user uses a screen reader).
+The “title” should include your headline, while the “alt” attribute specifies an alternate text for an image if your image cannot be displayed to the user (because of a slow connection, an error in the “src” attribute or if the user uses a screen reader).

-Of course a graphical browser will only display the image, and will only display the alt text if the user asks it to show the image properties or has configured the browser not to display the image.
-Alternative text won’t necessarily be seen by your visitors, but search engines like Google will pick up on it and this will help with your search engine ranking.
+Of course, a graphical browser will only display the image and will only display the alt text if the user asks it to show the image properties or has configured the browser not to display the image.
+Your visitors won’t necessarily see alternative text, but search engines like Google will pick up on it, which will help your search engine ranking.